tjones374/weather_forecast_dashboard/README.md

 Next Steps

-I will reveiw this homework and what I have coded with my tutor on Tuesday and have a goal of understanding and resubmitting a finished product in the next week.
+I will reveiw this homework and my code with my tutor on Tuesday and have a goal of understanding and resubmitting a finished product in the next week.